House committee says Trump claim of privilege should be rejected - ExBulletin

 On Tuesday, The Associated Press reported that the House committee had agreed to postpone its attempt to obtain certain documents, at the request of the Biden administration.
 The White House feared that the release of all Trump administration documents sought by the committee could compromise national security and executive privilege.

-The agreement to keep certain Trump files away from the committee is commemorated in a December 16 letter from the White House legal counsel’s office.
-It primarily protects recordings that do not involve the events of January 6, but which were covered by the committee’s extensive request for documents at Trump’s White House on the events of that day.
+The agreement to keep certain Trump files away from the committee is commemorated in a December 16 letter from the White House office of advisers.
+It primarily protects recordings that do not involve the events of January 6, but that have been covered by commissions that have requested documents from Trump’s White House on the events of that day.

 While the deal focused on specific concerns, the potential narrowing of document requests is an acknowledgment that it was broad.
 This point forms the basis for the court filing with the Supreme Court by lawyers for Trump, where the words broad, too broad, surprisingly broad, and hopelessly broad are sprinkled all over the place.
 This is a point that Trump has also noticed.

-In a statement following the disclosure of the deal, the former chairman said the committee had “just dropped a lot of their request for my records and is documenting a very big story” and the action “is changing. also the entire complexion of their application “.
+In a statement following the disclosure of the deal, the former chairman said the committee has just dropped much of its request for my records and is documenting a very big story and that the action is also changing the entire complexion of their request.

 Trump’s attorneys sent a further request on Wednesday asking the court to review an interview that committee chair Representative Bennie Thompson, D-Miss., Conducted with the Washington Post.
-During the interview, Thompson said the committee was reviewing Trump’s actions on the day of the insurgency to determine if he could recommend that the Justice Department open a criminal investigation.
+During the interview, Thompson said the committee was studying Trump’s actions on the day of the insurgency to determine whether it could recommend that the Justice Department open a criminal investigation.

-They also said the records could have an effect on efforts to enact or improve laws to “prevent executive officials from tapping into the Department of Justice or other federal resources to support bogus. allegations concerning an election “.
+They also said the cases could have an effect on efforts to enact or improve laws to prevent executive officials from tapping into the Justice Department or other federal resources to support bogus. allegations concerning an election.

-Trump’s attempts to limit investigations against him have had mixed results with the Supreme Court.
-Earlier this year, the court refused to prevent his tax records from being turned over to the New York attorney’s office as part of an investigation.
+Trump’s attempts to limit investigations against him have had mixed results in the Supreme Court.
+Earlier this year, the court refused to prevent his tax records from being turned over to a New York attorney’s office as part of an investigation.
 This prevented Congress last year, when Trump was in power, from obtaining banking and financial records for him and his family members.

 Sources